 - All URLs shown and counted are the actual URLs requested by Google; data is not assigned to canonical URLs as is done in some other reports.

 - If a URL has a redirect, each request in the redirect chain is counted as a separate request.
 So if page1 redirects to page2, which redirects to page3, if Google requests page1, you will see separate requests for page1 (returns 301/302), page2 (returns 301/302), and page3 (hopefully returns 200).
 Note that only pages on the current domain are shown.

-- Crawls that were considered but not made because robots.txt was unavailable are counted in the crawl totals, but not in the crawl details sections.
+- Crawls that were considered but not made because robots.txt was unavailable are counted in the crawl totals, but the report may have limited details about those attempts.
 More information

 - Resources and scope:

 - All data is limited to the currently selected domain.
 Requests to other domains will not be shown.
 This includes requests for any page resources (such as images) hosted outside this property.
 So if your page example.com/mypage includes the image google.com/img.png, the request for google.com/img.png will not be shown in the Crawl Stats report for property example.com.